 Visitors may not notice it at first glance, but the White Temple has more than one roof.
 Inspired by the traditional design of Buddhist temples in Thailand, the building has a three-tiered roof.
 It is decorated with unusually intricate Naga serpents and makes for an incredible sight from afar.
 The first thing that visitors do notice is the unusual color of the temple, painted top to bottom in a brilliant white.

 The color white symbolizes the purity of the Buddha

 Temples in Thailand are very often decorated or adorned in gold trim but the creator chose to use white instead.
 And rather than white being used as an accent color, the brilliant color (or lack thereof) envelopes the buildings from roof to footer, as well as the surrounding bridges, fences, and statues.

 Nearly everything about the temple depicts a religious or symbolic message

 In addition to the pure white color choice, much of the structural choices, mythical creatures, and positions of the White Temple’s guardians and deities depict a religious or symbolic meaning.
-The common theme of the temple is of escaping greed and desire and moving towards enlightenment through Buddha’s teachings.
+The common theme of this Buddhist temple is of escaping greed and desire and moving towards enlightenment through Buddha’s teachings.